bbbradsmith/binxelview/readme.txt

 Palette
 -------

-If the BPP setting is less than 15, custom palettes can be used, otherwise an automatic RGB or Greyscale palette can be applied.
+If the BPP setting is 16 or lower, custom palettes can be used, otherwise an automatic RGB or Greyscale palette can be applied.

 Custom palettes are 24-bit RGB triples (8 bits for each component).